Skip to main content

 Entity ambiguity

-A model may treat people, groups, methods, or products as the same entity because their names are close.
-It may also split one entity into several nodes because the source uses variations of the same name.
+A model may join 2 people because their names look alike.
+It may also split one person into several nodes when sources use different forms of the name.

 Relationship evidence